DogeTheBeast/College_notes/PHY 157/Stress, Strain and Young's Modulus.md

 # Stress

-Stress is the change length of an object due to
+Stress is the change length of an object due to a force or[[strain]] applied to it